MY VIEW FROM THE COCKPIT

 As a top gun combat fighter pilot, the falling away from anything spiritual began.
 God was replaced with THE ATTITUDE, the attitude that I could fly combat better than all the other pilots.
 I was my own false god.

 Remember the color blind kid with five seizures and five episodes of loss of consciousness?
-The Lord was actively leading, guiding and moving in my life even though I was totally unaware.
+Totally unknown to me, the Lord was actively leading, guiding and moving in my life.
+And I was totally unaware.

-I was promoted to Captain and upon returning to the States, I continued as a combat instructor pilot for experienced pilots going to war.
+Returning to the States, now Captain Parsons continued as a combat instructor pilot for experienced pilots going to Vietnam.

 Then the dream assignment came, the F-105 Thunderchief.
-It was the fastest low altitude fighter in the Free World, One guy, one engine and pure speed and power!
+One guy, one engine and pure speed and power!
+For so many military pilots, this was also their dream aircraft.

-When I got to the F-105 Fighter Weapons School, the instructors immediately assaulted me because my background was as a FAC.
+When I got to the Fighter Weapons School, the instructors immediately criticized me because my background was as a FAC.
 They wanted “real combat fighter pilots.”
 I should have been humbled but instead, I was challenged.

 Finally, on the seventeenth flight, they put me up against the wing’s Top Gun.
 He was a seasoned veteran with 100 bombing missions over North Vietnam.
 He knew the plane well.
 He was a great pilot.
 We fired the Gatling gun and rockets.
 We flew high and low angle bomb runs.
 But when the smoke cleared, there was a new Top Gun.
 For the first time, a student won that hallowed honor.